Vinnie-tec/Vinnie-tec/README.md

 # Hi there 👋

 I am Agboola Vincent.
-I am from Nigeria and currently working at [Quicktest](https://app.usequicktest.com/) Team in Nigeria🌍.
+I am from Nigeria🌍.
 I am an experienced web developer skilled in Full-Stack Wweb Development, Javascript and its frameworks(React, Nodejs).

 I major in Industrial Mathematics in [Federal University of Technology, Akure(FUTA)](https://www.futa.edu.ng/), Nigeria🎒.